An Axiomatic Assessment of Entropy- and Variance-based Uncertainty Quantification in Regression: Assessment of Properties

-\begin{proposition} For the entropy-based measure, A1 is fulfilled and A0 holds for EU, but not for AU and TU. \end{proposition} As highlighted in \autoref{fig:ensemble_comparison}, one major drawback of the entropy-based measure is that although EU is nonnegative, AU (and therefore TU) can be assigned negative values.
-This is due to the definition of differential entropy, which in contrast to the discrete case, allows for negative entropy, enabling negative values for AU and TU.
-A natural definition of absence of uncertainty is to have zero uncertainty, or in other words, complete knowledge about the underlying process.
+\begin{proposition} The entropy-based measure violates A0 for AU and TU. \end{proposition} As highlighted in \autoref{fig:ensemble_comparison}, one major drawback of the differential entropy and the entropy-based measure is that although EU is nonnegative, AU (and therefore TU) can be assigned negative values.
+A natural definition of the absence of uncertainty is to have zero uncertainty, or in other words, complete knowledge about the underlying process.
 Negative uncertainty, on the other hand, does not admit a natural interpretation and makes the entropy-based measure difficult to evaluate in practice and impossible to compare to other measures.
-Since the lower bound for AU regarding entropy is negative infinity this problem cannot be adjusted through a linear transformation.
+Since the lower bound for AU regarding entropy is negative infinity, this problem cannot be adjusted through a linear transformation.
 Furthermore, this implies that TU is not necessarily larger than EU, which is counterintuitive regarding the very definitions of the underlying uncertainties.

-\begin{proposition} For the variance-based measure axioms, A0, A3, and the lower bound of A2 holds, while the upper bound of A2 holds for members of the exponential family, for which the expected value is a linear function of one of the parameters. \end{proposition} In contrast to entropy, the variance-based measures fulfill axioms A0 and A3.
-For the upper bound of A2, we require the predictive distribution to be a member of the exponential family, for which the expected value is a linear function of the parameters, which includes common distributions such as the Gaussian or Poisson distribution.

-\begin{proposition} The variance-based measure violates A1. \end{proposition} The variance-based measure can only measure epistemic uncertainty in terms of the mean of the predictive distribution, and therefore cannot distinguish between two different second-order distributions that have the same marginal distribution over the mean.
-For instance, for a predictive Gaussian $p(y \mid \vvtheta \,) = \mathcal{N}(\mu, \sigma^2)$, $\eu(Q) = \bV_Q[\mu]$ does not depend on the marginal distribution over $\sigma^2$ and thus two second-order distributions with identical marginal distribution over $\mu$ and different marginal distribution over $\sigma^2$ cannot be distinguished.

-\begin{proposition} The entropy-based measure satisfies the lower bound of A2, but violates the upper bound. \end{proposition} Without any restrictions on the second-order distribution $Q$, the upper bound for axiom A2 does not hold for the entropy-based measure.
-For example, by choosing a Pareto distribution with $\alpha = 3/2$, one obtains a distribution with infinite variance, but finite entropy.
-Comparing this to an inverse-gamma distribution, it is possible to obtain a higher epistemic uncertainty, with finite variance. \autoref{fig:infinite_variance} shows a visualization of the tail of both distributions over the parameter of a first-order exponential distribution $\lambda$.
-It is evident that the Pareto distribution has a heavier tail than the inverse-gamma, which should also induce a higher uncertainty, since the possible outcomes are more dispersed.
-However, the opposite is the case, with the inverse-gamma admitting a higher epistemic uncertainty, violating the upper bound of A2.